-Principle #7: Governments Can Sometimes Improve Market Outcomes
+PRINCIPLE #7: Governments Can Sometimes Improve Market Outcomes

-- Market failure: when the market fails to allocate society's resources efficiently - Causes: - Externalities, when the production or consumption of a good affects bystanders (e.g. pollution) - Market power, a single buyer or seller has substantial influence on market price (e.g. monopoly) - In such cases, public policy may promote efficiency.
+Market failure: when the market fails to allocate society's resources efficiently

+- Causes of market failure: - Externalities, when the production or consumption of a good affects bystanders (e.g. pollution) - Market power, a single buyer or seller has substantial influence on market price (e.g. monopoly) - Public policy may promote efficiency.